Smousten/SecureWiki/README.md

 install fuse3

 ### Installation of MediaWiki Server \*
 Follow the steps below.
-Visit https://www.mediawiki.org/wiki/Manual:Running_MediaWiki_on_Debian_or_Ubuntu for more information
+Visit https://www.mediawiki.org/wiki/Manual:Running_MediaWiki_on_Debian_or_Ubuntu for more information.

 \* Not necessary if you connect to remote server